-My firm has settled or litigated hundreds of personal injury cases over the years.
-The following are just a few examples of successful lawsuits I have pursued as a malpractice lawyer for victims of devastating personal injuries.
+John A. Caputo & Associates, P.C., has settled or litigated hundreds of personal injury cases over the years.
+The following are just a few examples of successful lawsuits we have pursued as malpractice lawyers for victims of devastating personal injuries.

 Brain Cysts Not Diagnosed

-Of many brain injury cases handled by Mr. Caputo, two such tragic situations involved the failure to diagnose cysts-fluid- or gel-filled sacs whose cells are not malignant, but benign-in or compressing the brain.
+Of many brain injury cases handled by Mr. Caputo, two such tragic situations involved the failure to diagnose cysts-fluid- or gel-filled sacs whose cells are not malignant, but benign or compressing the brain.

 In one such case, John Doe was a former Army Ranger in his 30s who had developed a cyst in the third ventricle compartment of his brain, which blocked the natural flow of fluid.
 He visited the office of his PCP on numerous occasions reporting worrisome symptoms only to have a physician’s assistant managing him not order a CT scan on an urgent basis.